lassenym/pacman-helper/README.md

 **Can this damage the system?**

-No, the only terminal command that the script will ever execute is `pacman -Qi`
+No, it only reads package-info, never changing anything on the system.

 ##
 Example output for `ph p`: